Speaker profile last updated by AAE Talent Team on 07/31/2024.

 In this presentation, Wise explores the trajectory of anti-racism analysis, activism, and "equity work" since the killing of George Floyd.
 From implicit bias training to workshops on white privilege and fragility, too much of the work has focused on white people as individuals — fixing their biases, checking their privileges, and challenging their fragility — rather than creating policies, practices, and procedures that will produce greater equity for all.
 While understanding implicit bias, privilege, and fragility can be helpful as a first step, it remains too easy to get stuck at that level, never moving on to explore systemic change.
 Even worse, a focus on individual privilege or bias engenders defensiveness among white employees that can torpedo the important work that needs to be done.
 In this speech, Wise discusses how to bring a systemic lens to our anti-racism, so as to avoid these pitfalls, reduce defensiveness and move our institutions in the direction of real change.

 Tim Wise is a keynote speaker and industry expert who speaks on a wide range of topics such as In Defense of "Wokeness:" How to Fight Back Against the Right's War on Equity, The Attack on Critical Race Theory — What’s It Really About?, Racial Justice on Campus in a Post-Affirmative Action World: What Colleges Can (and Must) Do Now, What White Folks Should Do Now: Anti-Racist Solidarity in an Age of Backlash, DEI or DOA?
 How To Move Beyond Window-Dressing to Achieve Institutional Equity and Anti-Racism is Not a Self-Help Movement: Moving From Individual Analysis to Systemic Change.
 The estimated speaking fee range to book Tim Wise for your event is $10,000 - $20,000.
 Tim Wise generally travels from Nashville, TN, USA and can be booked for (private) corporate events, personal appearances, keynote speeches, or other performances.
-Similar motivational celebrity speakers are Nikki Giovanni, Ijeoma Oluo, Jane Elliott, Angela Davis and Dr. Marc Lamont Hill.
+Similar motivational celebrity speakers are Ijeoma Oluo, Jane Elliott, Angela Davis, Dr. Marc Lamont Hill and Dorothy Roberts.
 Contact All American Speakers for ratings, reviews, videos and information on scheduling Tim Wise for an upcoming live or virtual event.

 This website is a resource for event professionals and strives to provide the most comprehensive catalog of thought leaders and industry experts to consider for speaking engagements.
 A listing or profile on this website does not imply an agency affiliation or endorsement by the talent.